CAMELLIA: A Phase I dose escalation trial of the Humanized Anti-CD47 Monoclonal Antibody Hu5F9-G4 in Haematological Malignancies

 - Pharmacokinetic profile of Hu5F9-G4;

-- Preliminary evidence of anti-leukaemic activity of Hu5F9-G4;
+- Preliminary evidence of anti-leukaemic/myelodysplastic activity of Hu5F9-G4;

-- Safety of extending treatment duration to 1 year;
+- Safety of extending treatment duration up to and beyond 1 year;

 CAMELLIA Trial Office (OCTO):